-Here are a few great funk and funk-influenced songs from the artists mentioned above - to get you started.
+Here are a few great funk and funk-influenced songs to get you started.
 But let me be clear, funk is ALIVE and WELL.
 Artists such as Bruno Mars and producers like Mark Ronson consistently inject funk into their music.
 And bands such as the New Mastersounds, Vulfpeck and The Greyboy Allstars are delighting audiences everywhere.

 Old and new fans of funk should hopefully find much to enjoy in our special Funk 101 Mixtape.

 When he’s not busy serving as CEO for Feed.fm, Jeff Yasuda can be seen around the Bay Area leading his funk-leaning band the Fuzz Collective as singer, guitarist, and songwriter.